onthecodepath/iOS-Interview-Questions/README.md

 **What is the difference between frame and bound of a UIView?**

 The *frame* of a UIView is the region relative to the superview it is contained within while the *bounds* of a UIView is the region relative to its own coordinate system.

+**What is the reuseIdentifier for?**

+The reuseIdentifier indicates that cells for a UITableView (or UICollectionView) can be reused.
+UITableView maintains an internal cache of UITableViewCell with the appropriate identifier and allows them to be reused when dequeueForCellWithReuseIdentifier is called.
+As a result, this increases performance of UITableView since a new view does not have to be created for a cell.

 # Contributing